kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 This pattern covers two of our use cases above,

-We need to allow the developer the ability to choose how an invocation fired during a test might be run as, for example, an *Absent Service Stub* will run differently if it is run in a scratch or in a full code environment.
+We need to allow the developer the ability to choose how an invocation fired during a test might be run as, for example, an *Absent Service Stub Class* will run differently if it is run in a scratch or in a full code environment.

 ### How to use the Pattern